jtloftus/Twitter-Sentiment-Analyzer/README.md

 soon be available on the App Store.
 This App has a few main components listed below.

 *NOTE*
-  This code was written in conjunction with the repository Twitter-Sentiment-Analyzer-Model-Builder The code used to generate the model used for scoring the tweets was created from the files listed there.
+  This code was written in conjunction with the repository Twitter-Sentiment-Analyzer-Model-Builder.
+  The code used to generate the model used for scoring the tweets was created from the files listed there.

 Twitter Sentiment Analyzer